boa-z/KaoYan/ky-english/writing/Writing.md

 Dear Professor Smith,

-I propose the debate topic: “Should car ownership in cities be limited to reduce traffic congestion?”
+I propose the debate topic: "Should car ownership in cities be limited to reduce traffic congestion?"
 This topic is highly relevant as urban areas face increasing traffic and environmental challenges.
 It allows participants to explore diverse perspectives, such as economic implications, public transportation efficiency, and environmental concerns.

 I have arranged for the debate to be held next Friday afternoon in the lecture hall.
 Two teams, each with four participants, are prepared.
 I've also invited a local urban planner to serve as a guest judge.